typegoose/auto-increment/README.md

 ### overwriteModelName

 `string` default's to the documents's model-name
+`(modelName: string, model: Model) => string`

 Overwrite the used value for the `modelName` property on the tracker-document, this can be used when wanting to use the same tracker document across different models.
 If the value is falsy, then it will default to the `modelName`.
+Can also be used as a function to generate a name to use based on `modelName` or the `model` itself, needs to return a non-empty string, when wanting to default back to default behavior just return the parameter `modelName`.

 ## Notes